Dictionary » Nouns » Obliviousness – Meaning, Definition, Synonyms and Antonyms

 “Obliviousness” refers to being unaware or unmindful of your surroundings, thoughts, or actions happening around you.

 Not exactly.
-Forgetfulness means failing to remember something, while obliviousness is a broader unawareness of what’s going on.
+Forgetfulness means failing to remember something, while obliviousness is a broader lack of awareness of what’s going on in the moment.

 3. Can obliviousness be intentional?

-Typically, it’s unintentional, but sometimes people may choose to ignore things, which can be mistaken for obliviousness.
+Typically, it’s unintentional.
+However, someone may deliberately choose to ignore information or avoid noticing it, and that behavior can be mistaken for obliviousness.

 5. How can someone overcome obliviousness?